harrystech/kontrast/README.md

 Lastly, generate the config file:

-	$ bundle exec kontrast generate_config
+	$ kontrast generate_config

 If you're in Rails, the config file will be generated in `config/initializers/kontrast.rb`.
 Otherwise, the config file will be generated in your current directory.

 ## Basic Configuration

-Here's all the config you need to get started:
+Here's all the config you need to get started (and it's already created by the generator!):

 	Kontrast.configure do |config|
 		# Set your test and production domains